The committee responsible for RCN’s professional work

 Julie is an experienced clinician, having worked in a range of positions since 1990.
 She is currently a Senior Lecturer at Keele University School of Nursing and Midwifery.
 Julie is a Queen’s Nurse, a member of the Association of District Nurse Educators and Chair of the RCN District Nursing Forum.

 Tracie works in Education and Organisational development at a NHS Trust as the lead for Quality Assurance.
 She currently works with bands 2-4, around apprenticeship standards.
 She also sits on the RCN Education and Clinical Governance Forums.
-As the Health Practitioner member of the committee, Tracie is a voice for the unregistered workforce.
-She is an ex-officio member of the RCN Health Practitioner committee.
+As the Nursing Support Worker member of the committee, Tracie is a voice for the unregistered workforce.
+She is an ex-officio member of the RCN UK Nursing Support Workers committee.

 Student member, January 2018 - December 2019